google/go-cloud/internal/website/content/howto/server/_index.md

 showInSidenav: true
 ---

 The Go CDK's `server` package provides a pre-configured HTTP server with diagnostic hooks for request logging, health checks, and trace exporting via OpenCensus.
-These guides will show you how to start up and shut down the server, as well as how to work with the request logging, health checks, and trace exporting.
+These guides will show you how to start up and shut down the server, as well as how to work with the request logging and health checks.

 The Go CDK includes a server package because?? from RBG: not only to provide some reasonable defaults (timeouts, logger), but also to show people what they *could* do eg healthchecks.

 ## Starting up the server

 The GO CDK Server constructor takes an `http.Handler` and an `Options` struct.
 The simplest way to start the server is to use the `http.DefaultServeMux` and pass `nil` for the options.

 {{< goexample src="gocloud.dev/server.ExampleServer_New" >}}